Generic Name: elotuzumab (el-oh-TOOZ-ue-mab) (Intravenous route)

 Medically reviewed by Drugs.com.
 Last updated on Aug 4, 2020.

 In the U.S.

 Pharmacologic Class: Monoclonal Antibody

-Elotuzumab injection is used together with other medicines to treat multiple myeloma (a blood cell cancer) in patients who have received prior treatments.
-It interferes with the growth of cancer cells, which are then destroyed by the body.
-Elotuzumab is an antineoplastic agent (cancer medicine).
+Elotuzumab injection is used together with lenalidomide and dexamethasone to treat multiple myeloma (a blood cell cancer) in patients who have received one to three previous cancer treatments.
+It is also used together with pomalidomide and dexamethasone to treat multiple myeloma in patients who have received at least two previous cancer treatments (eg, lenalidomide, proteasome inhibitor).
+Elotuzumab interferes with the growth of cancer cells, which are then destroyed by the body.
+It is an antineoplastic agent (cancer medicine).

 This medicine is to be given only by or under the direct supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.